 What to Pack and Wear

-• Camera or phone — the confluence views from the upper citadel are genuinely worth it
+- Camera or phone — the confluence views from the upper citadel are well worth the climb

 Accessibility note: Inside the grounds, expect uneven surfaces, gravel and some stairs.
 The lower courtyards are the most manageable; reaching the highest viewpoints involves a fair amount of climbing.
 A baby carrier is easier than a stroller for the upper sections.